OpenTechSchool/FrontendLearningMaterials/README.md

 ## <a name="generalcs"></a> General Computer Science
 - [CS50's Introduction to Computer Science](https://www.edx.org/course/cs50s-introduction-to-computer-science) An introduction to the intellectual enterprises of computer science and the art of programming.

+### <a name="exercices"></a> Exercices references
+- [CodeWars](https://www.codewars.com/) is where developers achieve code mastery through challenge.
+Train on kata in the dojo and reach your highest potential.
+- [Hacker Rank](https://www.hackerrank.com/) is the market-leading technical assessment and remote interview solution for hiring developers.
+Learn how to hire technical talent from anywhere!
+- [Edabit](https://edabit.com/) simulates what programming is like in the real world while removing any tedious, non-educational aspects.
+We add simple game mechanics to make the learning process fun and addictive.
+Gain XP, unlock achievements and level up.
+You’ll spend hours completing challenges and it won't even feel like work.